Burt Reynolds: Restaurants and dinner theater

 During the late 1970s, Reynolds opened Burt's Place, a nightclub restaurant in the Omni International Complex in Atlanta in the Hotel District of downtown Atlanta.
-The establishment closed after a year. ("Burt's Place" also was the name of a building that was part of the guesthouse complex at Reynolds' Tequesta, Florida, estate in Palm Beach County, Florida.)
+The establishment closed after a year. ("Burt's Place" also was the name of a building that was part of the guesthouse complex at Reynolds's Tequesta, Florida, estate in Palm Beach County, Florida.)

 He also owned the Burt Reynolds Dinner Theatre in Jupiter, Florida, with an emphasis on training young performers trying to enter show business.
 The theater opened in 1979 and was later renamed the Burt Reynolds Jupiter Theater.
 Reynolds operated it until 1989 and leased it until 1996.
 It had a series of ownership changes until becoming the Maltz Jupiter Theatre in 2004.

 In 1984, he opened a restaurant in Fort Lauderdale, named Burt & Jacks, which he co-owned with Jack Jackson.
 The restaurant was defunct at the time of his death.

 Partnering with Killen Music Group owner Buddy Killen, Reynolds invested in Po' Folks, a chain of country-cooking, family-style restaurants located in Florida, Louisiana, and Texas.
 The chain, which was named after a Bill Anderson song, along with subsequent Killen-Reynolds investment in another Southern restaurant chain, failed.